EldonGabriel/eldongabriel.github.io/_posts/2025-08-13-byod-in-organizations.md

   </tbody>
 </table>

-That’s exactly how my BYOD report, *“BYOD in Organizations: Security, Challenges, and Strategies,”* came to life.
+That’s exactly how my BYOD report, <p> <a href="https://github.com/EldonGabriel/eldongabriel.github.io/blob/main/assets/reports/REPORT%20%E2%80%93%20BYOD%20in%20Organizations_%20Security%2C%20Challenges%2C%20and%20Strategies%20%E2%80%93%20v1.0.1.pdf" target="_blank">
+    REPORT – BYOD in Organizations_ Security, Challenges, and Strategies – v1.0.1.pdf
+</p> came to life.
 What started as a graded assignment evolved into a professional, governance-ready guide.
 In it, I examine:

 - The evolution of BYOD and how organizations respond
 - Security risks introduced by personal devices, malware, and lost hardware